 Making the most of changes and revisions:

 You must be specific with your feedback.
-If you are requesting revisions, it is most effective to offer examples of colors,
+If you are requesting revisions, it is most effective to offer examples of colours, fonts, images and sites you like.
+Excessive revisions, tweaks and miscellaneous changes are subject to additional charges at my discretion.

 Errors in text or formatting that I have introduced into your content will be fixed for free.
 However, any other edits such as typo/grammatical errors/wording changes carried over from the original copy may be subject to additional charges.